White dwarf: Composition and structure

 We learn about the stars by receiving and interpreting the messages which their light brings to us.
-The message of the companion of Sirius when it was decoded ran: "I am composed of material 3,000 times denser than anything you have ever come across; a ton of my material would be a little nugget that you could put in a matchbox."
+The message of the companion of Sirius when it was decoded ran: "I am composed of material 3000 times denser than anything you have ever come across; a ton of my material would be a little nugget that you could put in a matchbox."
 What reply can one make to such a message?
-The reply which most of us made in 1914 was — "Shut up.
+The reply which most of us made in 1914 was—"Shut up.
 Don't talk nonsense."

 As Eddington pointed out in 1924, densities of this order implied that, according to the theory of general relativity, the light from Sirius B should be gravitationally redshifted.
 This was confirmed when Adams measured this redshift in 1925.

 Such densities are possible because white dwarf material is not composed of atoms joined by chemical bonds, but rather consists of a plasma of unbound nuclei and electrons.
 There is therefore no obstacle to placing nuclei closer than normally allowed by electron orbitals limited by normal matter.
 Eddington wondered what would happen when this plasma cooled and the energy to keep the atoms ionized was no longer sufficient.
 This paradox was resolved by R. H. Fowler in 1926 by an application of the newly devised quantum mechanics.
-Since electrons obey the Pauli exclusion principle, no two electrons can occupy the same state, and they must obey Fermi–Dirac statistics, also introduced in 1926 to determine the statistical distribution of particles which satisfy the Pauli exclusion principle.
-At zero temperature, therefore, electrons can not all occupy the lowest-energy, or ground, state; some of them would have to occupy higher-energy states, forming a band of lowest-available energy states, the Fermi sea.
+Since electrons obey the Pauli exclusion principle, no two electrons can occupy the same state, and they must obey Fermi–Dirac statistics, also introduced in 1926 to determine the statistical distribution of particles that satisfy the Pauli exclusion principle.
+At zero temperature, therefore, electrons cannot all occupy the lowest-energy, or ground, state; some of them would have to occupy higher-energy states, forming a band of lowest-available energy states, the Fermi sea.
 This state of the electrons, called degenerate, meant that a white dwarf could cool to zero temperature and still possess high energy.

 Compression of a white dwarf will increase the number of electrons in a given volume.
 Applying the Pauli exclusion principle, this will increase the kinetic energy of the electrons, thereby increasing the pressure.
 This electron degeneracy pressure supports a white dwarf against gravitational collapse.
 The pressure depends only on density and not on temperature.
 Degenerate matter is relatively compressible; this means that the density of a high-mass white dwarf is much greater than that of a low-mass white dwarf and that the radius of a white dwarf decreases as its mass increases.